fobnail/docs/docs/meta-fobnail-in-dlme.md

 The above information was obtained from the website describing the [Trenchboot repositories](https://trenchboot.org/code/).

-It is also crucial that the platform runs at least coreboot `v4.12.0.3`.
-We used PC Engines apu2, for which firmware can be found on [pcengines.github.io](https://pcengines.github.io/).
+It is also crucial that the platform used for this test is PC Engines apu2 that runs at least coreboot `v4.12.0.3`.
+Other platforms with coreboot does not reserve memory for DRTM event log.
+The firmware can be found on [pcengines.github.io](https://pcengines.github.io/).

 The last thing is to make sure that IOMMU is enabled.
 For PC Engines apu2 it can